As cable TV fades, Subscription Video on Demand (SVOD) is becoming the go-to way for people to enjoy their favorite shows and movies.

 SVOD services typically provide valuable analytics on viewer behavior, preferences, and engagement.
 With these insights, content providers can refine their offerings, recommend personalized content, and create targeted marketing strategies.
 All of these aspects lead to increased customer retention.

 As a key player in the OTT market, SVOD continues to expand due to the increasing number of streaming platforms and the growing demand for on-demand content.
+To thrive in this competitive space, platforms must focus on building large, diverse content libraries that attract and retain subscribers.

 Here’s how providers can effectively monetize with SVOD: